top of page

 Module 6: Sigiyama Authentic Guide Tube Needling Techniques

-Module 7: Shoni Shin (Japanese Style Non-Invasive Pediatric Acupuncture)
+Module 7: Shoni Shin (Japanese Non-Invasive Pediatric Acupuncture)

 Shoni Shin, a unique non-invasive acupuncture method originating in Japan, is primarily tailored for pediatric patients.
 The tools utilized in pediatric acupuncture fall under the category of contact-needling acupuncture (Sesshoku Shin), making them suitable not only for children but also for individuals who are needle-shy.
 During the pediatric acupuncture module, participants will delve into the distinctive pathologies, symptoms, and diagnostic approaches specific to children.
-They will also gain insights into the selection and proper utilization of various contact acupuncture tools, along with effective stimulation techniques.
+They will also gain insights into the selection and proper utilization of various contact acupuncture tools such as Zan Shin, En Shin and Tei Shin, along with effective stimulation techniques.

 Module 8: Tei Shin (Non-Insertive Acupuncture) and Da Shin (Hammer Acupuncture)